kvellian/sql_vs_functions/README.md

 ## Part 2: Compare Runtime of Information Retrieval using SQL vs. Functions

-**Find the average longitude and latitude value for each user ID: 5 Iterations vs. 20 Iterations**
+**Information: Find the average longitude and latitude value for each user ID: 5 Iterations vs. 20 Iterations**

 **2A: SQL query to retrieve information**